rof20004/rof20004/README.md

 - **System Integration**: I have experience in integrating complex systems, including third-party APIs, databases, and legacy systems.

-- **Cloud Technologies**: I am proficient in leveraging cloud platforms in AWS to design and deploy scalable and resilient applications.
+- **Cloud Technologies**: I am proficient in leveraging cloud platform in AWS to design and deploy scalable and resilient applications.

 - **Software Development**: I have hands-on experience in Java, Go, and JavaScript.